BuyAPI

 Is the description appropriately sized, front-loaded, and free of redundancy?

-Two sentences only: first sentence clearly states purpose, second provides usage guidance.
-No wasted words, front-loaded.
+Concise two-sentence structure: first sentence states purpose and deliverables, second provides usage guidance.
+No wasted words.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.